KrzysztofStaron/FarmBot/README.md

 # FarmBot
-made by PancerZaba \n
+made by PancerZaba
-if u use it,on your serwer add link to this project :D
+#put a link to this project on your discord server :D